SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Conclusion

 \section{Conclusion}

-This paper describes the design of an algorithm to confront a real challenge faced by the Kenyan Judiciary.
-While in theory the problem could map to a number of different algorithmic approaches in the literature (bandits, online matching for resource allocation, etc.), when we worked with stakeholders in detail we discovered nuances that made direct application of existing approaches infeasible.
-In particular, both in practice and conceptually - since case assignment cannot be delayed - the capacity constraints on mediators are \emph{de facto} soft constraints.
+This paper stems from a six-year collaboration between the World Bank and the Kenyan Judiciary to modernize CAM through Cadaster, a digital mediation platform developed with substantial World Bank technical support to digitize workflows and identify bottlenecks in manual assignment.
+The paper describes the design of an algorithm --SMaRT-- to confront a real challenge faced by the Kenyan Judiciary.
+SMaRT's design is grounded in Judiciary operational needs, with the authors advising the IT team and regularly coordinating with the CAM Secretariat and communicating with court officers.
+While in theory the problem could map to a number of different algorithmic approaches in the literature (bandits, online matching for resource allocation, etc.), when we worked with stakeholders we discovered nuances that made direct application of existing approaches infeasible.
+In particular, both in practice and conceptually -- since case assignment cannot be delayed -- the capacity constraints on mediators are \emph{de facto} soft constraints.
 This feature combined with the accreditation restrictions and the complex nature of learning when new mediators can enter the system raise a number of interesting challenges that necessitated the development of a new algorithm.
 We believe that there is a range of interesting theoretical and algorithmic work to be done in this space, as governments face similar allocation problems in non-market settings in many domains.
-The next steps for our project involve a pilot deployment and evaluation of SMaRT in collaboration with the Kenyan judiciary.
+SMaRT is queued to be Cadaster's “smart assignment” feature backend for automated mediator recommendation to CAM officers.
+SMaRT has been approved for a year-long RCT with ethics approval; if it significantly improves agreement rates and mediator overload, the control group will be transitioned to SMaRT in consultation with the Judiciary.